 Converting a digital color photo to black and white goes beyond merely removing the colors.
 This video demonstrates how to create, apply, and control gritty black and white looks.
 Watch the video to learn what edits emphasize grit and methods for creating unique textures, balancing grain effects, and more.

-Why make black and white look gritty?
+Converting to black and white

 A simple way to convert to black and white is with Exposure’s library of analog film presets.
-There are loads of contrasty black and white film selections, like high ISO varieties from Fuji and Ilford.
+There are loads of contrasty black and white film selections, like high ISO varieties from Fuji and Kodak.
 There are pushed film presets with increased amounts of contrast and grain.
 And there are several vintage presets with organic borders and texture overlays.

+Once you have a great looking black and white, then make adjustments to pronounce the grit.
 Strong contrast is an essential characteristic of a gritty black and white look.
-In many cases, a simple contrast boost will all add the necessary pop to make a shot look punchy.
+In many cases, a few small adjustments to increase contrast will add all the necessary pop to give the shot more presence.

 Clarity is a great way to give flat images impact.
 Use more subtle amounts for photos of people because clarity can emphasize wrinkles and skin texture.Noisy photos, like those shot in low light conditions, are excellent candidates for punchy grain effects.
 For a gritty look, plan to use rougher and stronger grain than you normally would.
 Use the appropriate type of grain for each photo.
 Contrasty, harsh grain works better with masculine subjects because it can emphasize wrinkles and texture in skin.
 It can also make outdoor scenes seem more rough and craggy.
 Landscapes and architectural shots can benefit from this type of grain, too.
 Softer, muted grain effects, like the fine grain of 4X5 film, work better for portraits of children, babies, models, or automobiles.

 For more info about controlling grain in Exposure, check out the Adding Film Grain video on our website.